AkashGit21/ms-template/README.md

     *IN PROGRESS*
 1. **Documentation**

     Visit [here](https://akashgit21.github.io/ms-template/docs) to view the documentation of Services.
+Search for the service you like to explore (e.g: IdentityService-0.1.yaml, AuthService-0.1.yaml, or MovieService-0.1.yaml )

     Documentation will be updated as per the modifications and changes in business logic.
 Also, the documentation is auto-generated.
 Hence, less focus may be there in some scenarios.

 1. **Rate Limiting**